Career Timeline of Elissa Slotkin: Major Achievements and Milestones

 In 2002, Elissa Slotkin interned at the U.S. Department of State.

-2003: Worked as political analyst for the CIA
+2003: Political Analyst for the CIA

-2004: Worked as intelligence briefer for the CIA
+2004: Intelligence Briefer for the CIA

-2005: Senior Assistant on the Staff of the Director of National Intelligence
+2005: Senior Assistant on the staff of the Director of National Intelligence

 From 2005 to 2006, Elissa Slotkin was a senior assistant on the staff of the Director of National Intelligence.